Skip to main content

 }

 The order in which the nested resources are destroyed is deterministic but unspecified, and cannot be influenced by the developer.
-E.g., in this example, when Parent is destroyed, the child1 and child2 fields are both also destroyed in some unspecified order.
+In this example, when Parent is destroyed, the child1 and child2 fields are also both destroyed in some unspecified order.

 While it is not possible to specify arbitrary code to execute upon the destruction of a resource, it is possible to specify a special event to be automatically emitted when a resource is destroyed.
-The event has a reserved name: ResourceDestroyed, and uses special syntax:
+The event has a reserved name — ResourceDestroyed — and it uses a special syntax:

 _10